10-1-pursuit/tasks-app-user-auth/README3.md

 const [token, setToken] = useState(null)
 ```

-Hand both of the functions down to your <Signup/> components as props inside of your <Route>, so you can update your state:
+Hand both of the functions down to your `<Signup/>` component as props inside of your `<Route>`, so you can update your state:
 ```jsx
 <Route path="/signup" element={<Signup setUser={setUser} setToken={setToken} />} />
 ```

-Now back in your <Signup/> receive them as props, and use them inside of your fetch call to update your state.
+Now back in your `<Signup/>` receive them as props, and use them inside of your fetch call to update your state.

 #### Components/Signup.jsx
 ```jsx